I still vividly remember the time when I was in college and used to save my pocket-money to go on a trip to Himalaya.

 This definitely sounds enticing as — why on earth someone would let go of an opportunity of traveling for free?

-But if you dig down deeper then would know that many are doing odd jobs to support their traveling expenses which is good if you are utterly passionate about traveling and don’t care what impediments and discomfort you are facing along the way.
+But if you dig down deeper then you would know that many are doing odd jobs to support their traveling expenses which is good if you are utterly passionate about traveling and don’t care what impediments and discomfort you are facing along the way.

 But the problem is, this is not sustainable in the long term— One day, you might burn out doing all these very badly and want to return back.